Job Classification/Employee Reclassification

 Confidential Merit (Non-Organized): A position is identified as a confidential position due to the nature of job responsibilities which give the employee potential access to information subject to use by the employer in negotiating and/or access to information that raises a conflict of interest with other bargaining unit employees.
 These employees are covered by the provisions of the State Board of Regents Merit System Rules.

-Existing positions require formal analysis for possible reclassification when there have been significant changes to the position that have increased the level of a position, have resulted in a signficant increase in the value of the work, and the change in duties are deemed to be ongoing in nature.
+Existing positions require formal analysis for possible reclassification when there have been significant changes to the position that have increased the level of a position, have resulted in a significant increase in the value of the work, and the change in duties are deemed to be ongoing in nature.

 To be eligible for a position reclassification, you must: